anushadatta/PizzaRush/README.md

 * Write questions (Option available to add media attachment)

 ## Usability Requirements
-Key considerations to enhance usability of the application are:
+Based on Shneiderman's Eight Golden Rules of Interface Design, the key considerations to enhance usability of the application are:
-* Reduce short term memory load: The implementation of navigation bar helps users navigate seamlessly through the features.
+* <b>Reduce short term memory load:</b> The implementation of navigation bar helps users navigate seamlessly through the features.
-* Permit easy reversal of actions: The user can return to their previous state through the use of a back button.
+* <b>Permit easy reversal of actions:</b> The user can return to their previous state through the use of a back button.
-* Internal Locus of Control: Defined buttons and titles for each feature of the system help make navigation and task activation clear for users.
+* <b>Internal Locus of Control:</b> Defined buttons and titles for each feature of the system help make navigation and task activation clear for users.
-* Strive for consistency: A consistent layout of the features is achieved using similar font, color and search buttons.
+* <b>Strive for consistency:</b> A consistent layout of the features is achieved using similar font, color and search buttons.

 ## Documentation